-The BOL is a document which provides the driver and the carrier with all the details needed to process the freight shipment and to invoice it properly.
+The BOL is a document that provides the driver and the carrier with all the details they need to process the freight shipment and invoice it properly.
 It includes the amount of freight and an invoice detailing the contents.
-It also includes the freight class, the pro number or tracking number placed on the freight upon pickup, the name of the shipper and receiver, and any specifics for an accessorial.
-The accessorial will include any other specifics regarding the freight from the moment it is picked up, until the moment it is dropped off.
-Once the freight is dropped off, the BOL acts as a receipt and a report for the receiver.
+It also includes the freight class, the PRO number (or tracking number the shipment receives upon pickup), the name of the shipper and receiver, and any specifics for an accessorial.
+The accessorial includes any other specifics regarding the freight from pickup through delivery.
+Once the carrier drops off the freight, the BOL acts as a receipt and a report for the receiver.

-If the shipper and the receiver are not aware of one another, the freight shipment is called a blind shipment.
-In these cases, the BOL lists the party that paid for the shipment as the shipper or receiver of the freight shipment.
+A blind shipment occurs when the shipper and the receiver are not aware of one another.
+In such cases, the BOL lists the party that paid for the shipment as the shipper or receiver of the freight.

-“Embargo” generally refers to any event which prevents freight from being accepted or handled.
-Typically, an embargo is put in place due to international conflict, but it may also include weather events such as floods, tornadoes, or other occurrences such as congested highways.
-All of these exceptions and complications are accounted for in the BOL.
+“Embargo” generally refers to any event that prevents someone from accepting or handling freight.
+Typically, embargos come into play due to international conflict, but may also result from weather events — such as floods and tornadoes — and other occurrences, like congested highways.
+The BOL accounts for all of these exceptions and complications.

-The freight class is determined according to a formula which takes into account many different factors.
-The size (weight, length, height), density, value, stow-ability, handling and liability of the freight are the most important factors used to determine freight class.
+The industry determines freight class according to a formula that takes into account many different factors.
+The size (weight, length, height), density, value, stow-ability, handling, and liability of the freight are the most important factors in determining freight class.

-There are 18 different types of freight class ranging from Class 500 to Class 50.
-Freight classification is a specialized skill within the industry and is only really relevant if a shipper is considering using an LTL carrier.
-As defined in depth below, an LTL carrier is the industry abbreviation for carriers that specialize in ‘less than a truckload” (read: small) shipments.
+There are 18 different freight classes that range from Class 500 to Class 50.
+Freight classification is a specialized skill within the industry and is only really relevant if a shipper is considering using a less-than truckload (LTL) carrier.
+As defined below, LTL carriers specialize in small shipments.

 NMFTA and NMFC

-These classes are defined by the National Motor Freight Traffic Association (NMFTA) and made available through the National Motor Freight Classification (NMFC).
-In other words, the NMFTA created the different ‘classes’ of freight and shippers use this standardized formula created by the NMFC to assess the class of their freight.
+The National Motor Freight Traffic Association (NMFTA) defines freight classes and makes them available through the National Motor Freight Classification (NMFC).
+In other words, the NMFTA created the different classes of freight, and shippers use the NMFC’s standardized formula to assess the class of their freight.

 Examples of Freight Class

-- Class 500: is for freight whose weight range per cubic foot is less than one pound (ping pong balls or bags of gold dust).
-This is the most expensive
+- Class 500: For freight that weighs less than one pound per cubic foot (ping pong balls or bags of gold dust).
+This is the most expensive freight class.

-- Class 55: is for freight whose weight range per cubic foot is between 35-50 pounds (bricks, cement, hardwood flooring).
+- Class 55: For freight that weighs 35-50 pounds per cubic foot (bricks, cement, hardwood flooring).

-Third party companies have built an industry of their own, acting as intermediaries between shippers and carriers.
+Third-party companies have built an industry of their own, acting as intermediaries between shippers and carriers.
 Their customers are the shippers themselves, and they profit by managing contracts amongst a network of different carriers.
-These companies are tapped into a much broader network of carriers than a shipper would have access to by themselves, so they can save shippers time and resources by acting as intermediaries.
+These companies are tapped into a much broader network of carriers than typical shippers have access to, so they can save shippers time and resources by acting as intermediaries.

-The larger and more established the shipping company is, the less likely it is to use a 3rd party.
-Larger and more established companies often facilitate this function in-house, often prioritizing their own carriers and therefore have no need for a third party operator.
+The larger and more established the shipping company, the less likely it is to use a third party.
+Larger and more established companies often facilitate this function in house, prioritizing their own carriers.

 Types of Carriers: